Hasledine History, Family Crest & Coats of Arms

 The surname Hasledine was first found in Sussex at ancient manor in or near Dallington.
 The name is derived from the Old English words hoesel + denu, which mean "Hazel" + "valley."
 Hazleton Abbey was an abbey in Gloucestershire.

-Important Dates for the Hasledine family
+Early History of the Hasledine family

 Hasledine Spelling Variations